Brand new physics of superconducting metals refuted by physicists

-Category: Environment Hits: 2Scientists have demonstrated that other physicists' recent 'discovery' of the field effect in superconductors is nothing but hot electrons after all.
+Category: Environment Hits: 15Scientists have demonstrated that other physicists' recent 'discovery' of the field effect in superconductors is nothing but hot electrons after all.
 A team of scientists have found new and compelling evidence that the observation of the field effect in superconducting metals by another group can be explained by a simple mechanism involving the injection of the electrons, without the need for novel physics.

 Read more https://www.sciencedaily.com/releases/2021/05/210512083443.htm